OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-36.md

 ## Genesis 36:8

-So Esau settled in the hill country of Seir; Esau is Edom.
+Thus, Esau made his home in the hill country of Seir; Esau is Edom.

 ## Genesis 36:9